chrisbonifacio/chrisbonifacio/README.md

 ### Hello, World! 👋

-# Chris Bonifacio (@chrisbonifacio)

-Welcome to the code realm of Chris Bonifacio, a dynamic software engineer and solutions architect with a passion for AWS Amplify and robust web applications.

 ## About Me
-- 🌍 Based in Manchester, CT
 - 💼 Working on AWS Amplify at Amazon Web Services
 - 📚 Avid learner and contributor in tech
 - 🌟 Certified AWS Solutions Architect